deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 “Nope.
 That'd be Adam, and THAT boy's a fuckin' legend.”

 “Legend how?”
 Robert turned in his seat slightly to look back.
-Amy was always the driver – Robert had never learned how.
+Amy was always the driver---Robert had never learned how.

 “E's from San Diego, 'im and 'is missus.”
 Legsy explained.
 “I swear, they lost *everything*, right?
 But he's in the SOR with me, and she's